 UNICEF USA believes every child has a right to an education.
-All you have to do to help is go to UNICEF Inspired Gifts and select the school supplies you wish to donate.
-UNICEF will deliver them where they can make a world of difference to a child and maybe even a whole classroom or school.
+All you have to do to help is go to UNICEF Inspired Gifts and select the school supplies you wish to donate. *Note: UNICEF operates internationally and delivers supplies to the areas with the most critical need.

 Donors Choose offers a variety of classroom projects and needs from which to choose – base your search on area, school, topic, amount or highest need level.

 Looking for a hands-on way to have a positive impact in your community?
 Consider hosting a donation drive!
 Rally your friends, family, neighbors and coworkers for a one-day or multi-day drive to support kids!
 Learn more about hosting drives and what is most needed on behalf of Seattle-based nonprofit organizations:

 Like all families, kids and families involved with the foster care system need support from their community to thrive.